slackhq/circuit/docs/presenter.md

 ```

 Presenters can present other presenters by injecting their assisted factories/providers, but note that this makes them a composite presenter that is now assuming responsibility for managing state of multiple nested presenters.

+## No Compose UI

+Presenter logic should _not_ emit any Compose UI.
+They are purely for presentation business logic.
+To help enforce this, `Presenter.present` is annotated with `@ComposableTarget("presenter")`.
+This helps prevent use of Compose UI in the presentation logic as the compiler will emit a warning if you do.

+!!! tip
+    This warning does not appear in the IDE, so it's recommended to use `allWarningsAsErrors` in your build configuration to fail the build on this event.
+    ```kotlin
+    // In build.gradle.kts
+    kotlin.compilerOptions.allWarningsAsErrors.set(true)
+    ```

 ## Retention